Are you over 60? Could TSB equity release be ideal for your needs in 2024?

 What is the rate for the TSB equity release?

 TSB offers two options for equity release: a fixed-rate lifetime mortgage and a variable-rate lifetime mortgage.
-The current rates offered by TSB are: Fixed-rate lifetime mortgage: 4.99% APR (fixed until 31 December 2023)
+The current rates provided by TSB are: Fixed-rate lifetime mortgage: 4.99% APR (fixed until 31 January 2024)

 Variable-rate lifetime mortgage: Starting from 3.19% APR (variable for life of the loan)